ChevronETC/TeaSeis.jl/README.md

 # jsopen / jscreate

 A JavaSeis dataset is created/opened with the `jsopen` method which returns a `JSeis`.
+A JavaSeis dataset must have a minimum of 3 dimensions.

 Create a 3D JavaSeis file with 10 samples per trace, 11 traces per frame, and 12 frames per volume: